google/draco/README.md

 Description
 ===========

-Draco is a library for compressing and decompressing 3D geometric [meshes] and [point clouds] intended to improve the storage and transmission of 3D graphics.
+Draco is a library for compressing and decompressing 3D geometric [meshes] and [point clouds].
+It is intended to improve the storage and transmission of 3D graphics.

 Draco was designed and built for compression efficiency and speed.
 The code supports compressing points, connectivity information, texture coordinates, color information, normals, and any other generic attributes associated with geometry.
 With Draco, applications using 3D graphics can be significantly smaller without compromising visual fidelity.
-For users this means apps can now be downloaded faster, 3D graphics in the browser can load quicker, and VR and AR scenes can now be transmitted with a fraction of the bandwidth and rendered quickly.
+For users, this means apps can now be downloaded faster, 3D graphics in the browser can load quicker, and VR and AR scenes can now be transmitted with a fraction of the bandwidth and rendered quickly.

 Draco is released as C++ source code that can be used to compress 3D graphics as well as C++ and Javascript decoders for the encoded data.

-**Contents**
+_**Contents**_

   * [Building](#building)
     * [CMake Basics](#cmake-basics)